This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-If you don’t know much about the cruel history and treatment that occurred on these shores over the past century I urge you to do further reading, to understand what has been and to know why climbing ‘just a big desert rock’ really shouldn’t be on your to-do list.
+If you don’t know much about the cruel history and treatment that occurred on these shores over the past century, I urge you to do further reading to understand what has been done and to know why climbing ‘just a big desert rock’ really shouldn’t be on your to-do list.

 But that’s not what this story is about.
 My journey through Port Douglas is about the now, the future, the people I’ve met here and the stories they have shared.
 The atrocities of the past can’t be covered or discussed in a simple blog post.

 Janbal Gallery sits in Mossman, a small town just outside of Port Douglas proper.
 It was here I would meet Binna, and moments later, he would give me a third-degree burn on my hand that only weeks later is starting to fade.

 The Blue Quandon, a bright blueberry found in the region, translates to Janbal, but more importantly, it was Binna’s mother’s Aboriginal name.
 As I stepped into the compact yet airy space, I saw again the impressive patterns I had seen in the galleries the night before, yet as with each of those artists, presented in their own unique way.

 I met many people during my time living in Australia that would scoff at the Aboriginal beliefs or use of the natural resources, which usually gave me a mixture of sadness and anger.
 To survive in a land so harsh and with so many dangers should be celebrated for its resourcefulness and remembered for its culture; it’s not a joke to be laughed out of history.